 Strawberry Margarita

-A strawberry margarita is the perfect, refreshing spring and summer drink.
-Our journey along the Margarita Trail took us to the heart of the Altaplanicie Mexicana, and first stop was Maximo Bistro.
-We enjoyed our first delicious strawberry margarita there and settled in for dinner.
-Made with fresh syrup and excellent mezcal, we learned there is more than one way to “pelar un gato”.
-Yes, there are many wonderful and different margaritas.
+A strawberry margarita is the perfect, refreshing drink for spring and summer.
+Our journey took us deep into the heart of the Altaplanicie Mexicana, with our first stop at Máximo Bistrot.
+There, over an unforgettable dinner, we sipped our first strawberry margarita—crafted with fresh syrup and an exceptional mezcal.
+Then we realized there’s more than one way to pelar un gato (skin a cat).
+In other words, there’s more than one way to make a margarita, and they are many wonderful and different margaritas.

 Tequila or Mezcal?